User Management Commands¶

 Viewing Login Attempts¶

-For security reasons, authentication logs are not visible on the regular web user interface and can only be viewed in the application service logs or searched in a terminal using the the following CLI command:
+For security reasons, the authentication logs are not accessible from the web user interface.
+They can only be viewed in the application service logs or by running the following command in a terminal:

 Command Options¶